nyberry/nyberrysite/blog/moser.md

 But myeloma, sarcoidoisis and leptospirosis- these are not very common things.
 They may be in the same field as the horses, but they are in fact zebras.

 Zebras seem easy to recognise in broad daylight.
 But dealing with patients on the phone takes away all those visual cues- it is more like night than day.
-And it's easy to miss a zebra at night.
+And it's easy to miss a zebra in a field at night.

 And yet, there may still be a sense of something intangible in the air.
 Something about the murky silhouette that suggests shining an inquisitive torch on it.